Do the Digit Insurance

 Now you know what the benefits of the Sukanya Samriddhi Yojana are!

 As stated earlier, parents can open a Sukanya Samriddhi account in the name of a girl child below 10 years.
-However, both the girl child and parents have to fulfill certain eligibility criteria.
-Discussed below are the eligibility for the Sukanya Samriddhi Yojana account both for a girl child and for parents separately.
+However, the girl child and parents must fulfil certain eligibility criteria.
+Below is the Sukanya Samriddhi Yojana account eligibility for a girl child as well as parents:

 Parents must remember that the Sukanya Samriddhi Yojana maximum age limit is 10 years!

-• Only a girl child is eligible to open an account under the Sukanya Samriddhi Yojana Scheme.
+• Only a girl child can open an account under the Sukanya Samriddhi Yojana Scheme.

 • The age of the girl child should be less than 10 years.

-• Parents and legal guardians can open a Sukanya Samriddhi account on behalf of the girl child.
+• Parents and legal guardians can open a Sukanya Samriddhi account for the girl child.

 • One parent or legal guardian can open a maximum of 2 accounts.